-Starving dandelions of the sunlight they needs to thrive is another way kill the plant.
+Starving dandelions of the sunlight they need to thrive, is another way to kill the plant.
 Snip the flower and stem, and then, cover the leaves with about 3 inches of mulch.
 This will block the plant’s energy source and keep it from growing.

 3. Reseeding or resodding